roman-milk/roman-milk.github.io/no-such-thing-as-an-ex-slut.md

  "I'm sorry...
 But your friend, she isn't a... a witch, is she?"

  "What if I am?" said Wanda, stepping forward again.
 Mischief made her eyes sparkle.
-Report_Story #2